jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

     }

-And then add the driver package, `ads128` in this example, to to the `IMAGE_INSTALL` variable for the image recipe.
+You could then add the driver package, `ads128` in this example, to to the `IMAGE_INSTALL` variable for the *Yocto* image recipe you are using.

 [bbb-yocto]: http://www.jumpnowtek.com/beaglebone/BeagleBone-Systems-with-Yocto.html